pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 // ...
 ~~~

-We wrap all the values into the `FST_UNKNOWN` macro, because we don't know there actual values yet.
+We wrap all the values into the `FST_UNKNOWN` macro, because we don't know their actual values yet.

 # TODO: FST_UNKNOWN(x) x = 98765 + __LINE__